Rahmon/woo-for-logged-users/README.txt

 = What I need to do after activate the plugin? =

 Nothing :).
-After active the plugin automatically will redirect not logged users to "My Account" page to login or register.
+After active the plugin automatically will redirect not logged-in users to "My Account" page to login or register.

 = Can I redirect users to "Shop" page after login or register?

 Yes, you can.
-In Dashboard, go to menu WooCommerce -> WooCommerce for logged users and check the option "Redirect to shop after login".
+In Dashboard, go to menu WooCommerce -> WooCommerce for logged-in users and check the option "Redirect to shop after login".

 == Changelog ==